Mikzin/omnifood/README.md

 # Omnifood Project

-## About
+## About:

 ---

 Omnifood is a project about health food delivery.
 This project was made to practice HTML and CSS skills.
 Tech stack:

--semantic HTML
+- semantic HTML
--CSS (flexbox, grid, mediaqueries, adaptive/responsive layout)
+- CSS (flexbox, grid, mediaqueries, adaptive/responsive layout)
+- JS basics